Tomtss/partner-api-docs/maas-pro.md

 }
 ```

-To able to display the correct zone information in a provider app, the geolocation of objects such as no-parking areas, slow areas, and operational areas can be received using the get zones endpoint.
+Within each operational Zone(a metropolitan area or city), there are zone areas, such as no-parking areas, slow areas, and operational areas.
+In order to display Zone areas in a partner app, the geolocation can be received using the get zones endpoint.

-### Supported Areas
+### Supported Zone Areas

 area type  | Description
 ------ | --------
 operations |  The operational area, where Voi operates
-no-parking |  An area where a rental can't be ended
+no-parking |  An area where a rentals can't be ended*
-parking-spot |   An area where a rental must be ended
+parking-spot |  An area where a rental must be ended*
-slow-zone |  An area where a vehicle's max-speed will be lowered
+slow-zone |  An area where a vehicle's max-speed will be lowered, the maximum speed is not available.

-For a zone with parking-spot areas, vehicles are only allowed to be parked within the parking-spot areas.
-<br>For a zone with no-parking areas, vehicles are allowed to be parked anywhere within the operational area except in the no-parking areas.
-<aside class="warning"> A zone can either have <b>parking-spot</b> areas or <b>no-parking</b> areas but not both.
-They are mutually exclusive.</aside>
+Each operational zone operates with either mandatory parking spots or free floating fleet.
+That means a zone can only have either no-parking or parking-spot zone areas, never both.

 ### HTTPS request